 You will want to hear this episode if you are interested in...

-This week on the tipping point: Overcoming procrastination
+This week on the tipping point: Financial disasters

 This week’s hidden facts of finance